SURGroup/UQpy/docs/source/dimension_reduction/hosvd.rst

 The :class:`.HigherOrderSVD` class is imported using the following command:

->>> from UQpy.dimension_reduction.HigherOrderSVD import HigherOrderSVD
+>>> from UQpy.dimension_reduction.hosvd.HigherOrderSVD import HigherOrderSVD

 One can use the following command to instantiate the class :class:`.HigherOrderSVD`

-.. autoclass:: UQpy.dimension_reduction.HigherOrderSVD
+.. autoclass:: UQpy.dimension_reduction.hosvd.HigherOrderSVD
     :members: